 In addition to comprehensive and high-risk prenatal medical services, the program includes social services, nutritional screening and assessments, HIV counseling and testing, pregnancy and parenting education classes, and referrals to other services as necessary.
 The program has a team of providers who work together to ensure that the prenatal patient becomes familiar with her physician/midwife and pediatrician.
 This ensures that mother and baby receive the best care available from the moment the pregnancy is confirmed.

-Children and Parenting Classes
+Childbirth and Breastfeeding Classes

 Women Infant Children (WIC)